canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/install-nvidia-drivers.rst

            configuration: driver=nvidia latency=0
        resources: iomemory:40-3f iomemory:40-3f irq:10 memory:fd000000-fdffffff memory:440000000-44fffffff memory:450000000-451ffffff

-The Tesla T4 should no longer "UNCLAIMED".
+The Tesla T4 should no longer be "UNCLAIMED".

 You can also perform an additional test to check if CUDA was installed: